 Our CMP-SYNGAP program aims to amplify SYNGAP1 expression.
-As of September 4, 2024, we owned one pending PCT application filed in December 2023, which claims priority to a U.S. provisional patent application filed in December 2022, as well as two pending U.S. provisional patent applications filed in June 2024, each relating to compositions of matter, including ASOs designed to amplify SYNGAP1 expression, and methods of treating SYNGAP1-related disorders.
-We expect patents claiming priority to these patent applications, if any, to expire between 2043 and 2045, excluding any patent term adjustments or extensions.
+As of June 5, 2024, we owned one pending PCT application and two pending U.S. provisional patent applications relating to compositions of matter, including ASOs designed to amplify SYNGAP1 expression, and methods of treating SYNGAP1-related disorders.
+We expect patents claiming priority to these patent applications, if any, to expire between 2043 and 2044, excluding any patent term adjustments or extensions.